sueswe/wdaemon/README.md

 0) About

-    I use Perl Treads to restart a script oder program every n seconds.
+    I use Perl threads to restart a script or program every n seconds.
-    To do so, i install a perl script as a windows service with the windows ressource kit tools.
+    To do so, I install a perl script as a windows service with the windows ressource kit tools.

 1) Requirements